TomKrauss/pks-edit/doc/manual/document_types.md

 A document type is selected by one or more file name patterns (e.g. \*.cpp or \*.cpp;\*.c).
 Note, that _more specific_ file name patterns are matched first (\*.c matches in preference over \*.\*).
-Each document type may be associated with an editor configuration (also by name) defining things like the standard display mode or tabstops, [insertion options](editing_files.md#editing-text) and a _grammar_ which is referred to be name.
+Each document type may be associated with an editor configuration (also by name) defining things like the standard display mode or tabstops, [insertion options](editing_files.md#editing-text) and a _grammar_ which is referred to by name.

 ## Grammar